CharlesEtieve/Komoju-Demo/README.md

 For this use case retry api call will intentionally be handled at the Flow level, not via an OkHttp interceptor.
 I will create a withRetry utils to handle this.

 I will use Claude to make the screens because you seem more interested in my architecture.

+To run unit tests, launch this command : ./gradlew :app:testDevelopmentDebugUnitTest

 I need also to tell you that a REST API to listen for payment status updates is not the best option.
 For best performance and convenience I would use GRPC to listen for change.